shakfu/cyfaust/README.md

 # cyfaust

-Intended to be a minimal, modular, self-contained, cross-platform [cython](https://github.com/cython/cython) wrapper of the [Faust](https://github.com/grame-cncm/faust) *interpreter* and the [RtAudio](https://github.com/thestk/rtaudio) cross-platform audio driver.
+cyfaust is an early stage project that aims to be a minimal, modular, self-contained, cross-platform [cython](https://github.com/cython/cython) wrapper of the [Faust](https://github.com/grame-cncm/faust) *interpreter* and the [RtAudio](https://github.com/thestk/rtaudio) cross-platform audio driver.

-This project started off as a [faustlab](https://github.com/shakfu/faustlab) subproject of the same name.
+To this end, a decent amount of progress has been made, with some key work left to do (see [Project Status](project-status) below).

 It has two build variants:

-1. The default build is dynamically linked to `libfaust.dylib` or `libfaust.so` and consists of a python package with multiple compiled submodules and embedded resources (faust libraries and architecture files):
+1. The default build is dynamically linked to `libfaust.dylib`, `libfaust.so` or `faust.dll` depending on your platform and consists of a python package with multiple compiled submodules and embedded resources (faust libraries and architecture files):

     ```bash
     % tree -L 3